 - This is where things can go horribly wrong quickly...
 In a managed office, your IT team control the variables.
 In a dispersed workforce, this means a multitude of home networks, VPN’s etc.

 - But even at home, talk to your IT support or people who already work remotely in your organisation.
-Our business partner Mitigo wrote a practical guide on reducing the risk of cyber-attacks - have a read.
+Our business partner Mitigo wrote a practical guide on reducing the risk of cyber-attacks.

 Routine or not to routine?